isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Integrated Pest Management.md

 ---
 <section>
 	<img title="Community Gardeners checking their plants for pests.
 Photo by Jacqueline Chua." src="/images/Gardeners/Pruning%20(1).jpg">
 	<p>As troublesome as pests are, they are a big part of nature and play important roles in our ecosystem.
 Embracing this idea, Integrated Pest Management (IPM) is a strategy that aims to keep plant pests’ population low, rather than eradicating them completely.
-This is done through a combination of techniques that is less harmful to the ecosystem, environmentally friendly and affordable.</p>
+This is done through a combination of techniques that is environmentally friendly and affordable.</p>
 	<iframe width="100%" height="415" src="https://www.youtube.com/embed/tb0N7ffgwGs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe><br>
 	<br>
 </section>